lolclark/RocketUI/README.md

 🛠️ Installation (Windows)
- - Download the rocketpool-ui-v1.0.0-win-x64.zip from the Assets section below.
+ - Download the latest rocketpool-ui.Setup.exe using the button below.

- - Extract the folder to your preferred location (e.g., Desktop or Documents).

- - Double-click rocketpool-ui.exe to launch.
+ - Double-click to launch.

  - Add your node details in the "New Node" panel to get started.